crcn/gittyup/README.md

 ### .app().makeSlug(callback)

-Makes a slug out of the most recent checkout.
+Makes a slug out of the current checkout.
 Use this method if you need to move the application around between servers.
 Once a slug is made, calling "makeSlug" on the same checkout will have no effect.